borkdude/clojure-overstapservice/Alternatief.md

 ```

-## 5. Clojure is interactief
+## 5. Clojure is interactive

 Clojure is an interactive programming language.
 Through the REPL (read-eval-print loop) you receive immediate feedback.
-Whilst developing you can redefine you functions and re-test them, while the application is running - without even starting a new compile cyclus.
+Whilst developing you can redefine you functions and re-test them, even while the application is running - without starting a new compile cycle.
 Tools such as JRebel or Quarkus for hot code reloading is not necessary.

 It's even possible to cross the network and hook up to a remote REPL-session in order to inspect the state of the application on a production server.

 ClojureScript also supports REPL sessions that enables you to connect to the code running in the browser (or Node), so you can test and modify your program.
-A tool like [Figwheel](https://github.com/bhauman/lein-figwheel) also enables you to immediately view the result of the modified ClojureScript, without even having too refresh your browser.
+A tool like [Figwheel](https://github.com/bhauman/lein-figwheel) also enables you to immediately view the result of the modified ClojureScript, without even having to refresh your browser.

 All this means that Clojure is very suitable for live coding.
 With Clojure you can even produce live music.
 For this check out the library [Overtone](http://overtone.github.io/).

 ## 6. Clojure is full stack

 One way or the other, Java is not full stack.
 It is a back end language.
 It's not that people didn't try to become relevant at the front end as well.
 But seriously, who is still developing applications using AWT, Swing or JavaFX?
 Likewise, Clojure was initially conceived as an alternative back end language.
 With the advent of ClojureScript, and the subsequent release of many front end libraries and tools, you can decidedly consider Clojure a full stack language.
-It even introduced a lot of interesting elements that considerably improves the experience for full stack developers.
+It also introduced a lot of interesting elements that considerably improves the experience for full stack developers.

 ### React

 Piggybacking on the success of the JavaScript library React, it is now amazingly easy to build a(n) SPA (Single Page Application) in ClojureScript.
-[Reagent](http://reagent-project.github.io/) is a ClojureScript that simplifies writing React components.
-The [Hiccup syntax](https://github.com/weavejester/hiccup/wiki/Syntax), can be used to describe HTML markup using Clojure data structures, only requiring relatively few lines of code.
+[Reagent](http://reagent-project.github.io/) is a ClojureScript library that simplifies writing React components.
+The [Hiccup syntax](https://github.com/weavejester/hiccup/wiki/Syntax), for describing HTML markup using Clojure data structures, requires very few lines of code.

 This is an example of a component that counts the number of clicks on a button, subsequently showing this in a div: